scluzzy/Simon-says-game/README.md

 # Simon-says-game
-This is a simple Simon Says game project website made with advanced javascript and jQuery.
+This is a simple Simon Says game project website made with advanced JavaScript and jQuery.